zoran-horvat/genai-workshop/README.md

-# Developing the Web Application
+# Workshop: Gen AI Tool Developing a Web Application

 ## Purpose of the Application